 The events of 2022 left Forbes wondering if the face of social media had now irrevocably changed.

-- Despite its interesting rollercoaster year, in Q3 2022, Facebook was still achieving 3 billion active users a month which meant it is still the largest app in the world.
+- Facebook was still achieving 3 billion active users a month which meant it is still the largest app in the world.

 WhatsApp has completely revolutionized how companies contact their customers.
 You can now send very personal instant messages on an app that is used by all age groups and always checked constantly.